DominicSimpson/wordletest/README.md

 ![screenshot(2)](https://user-images.githubusercontent.com/52511353/205694523-24380e50-d87d-46f6-8e64-19f6f970b0f1.png)

 ### Wordle is an online game in which the player is given six attempts to uncover a secret, correct word, which is usually five letters long (but may be longer or less in other interations).
 The screenshot above shows my own attempt at the *New York Times* version of the game, with one remaining chance to spare.
+The player wins if they guess the correct word.

 ### The colour coding in the example above relates to the following: